Fire Hazards for Your Home or Apartment

 If you must use a power strip, invest in a high-quality one with an internal circuit breaker and an indicator light that shows whether the MOV is functioning properly.
 There are power strips that use non-MOV technology to provide surge protection, but they can be quite costly.

 For Your Further Protection

 Being mindful about fire safety is important for every family.
 According to the National Fire Protection Association, over 46,000 home fires were caused by electrical failures or malfunctions in 2010.
 Nearly half of these were due to faulty lighting or electrical distribution systems, including overloaded extension cords and outlet multipliers.

 Many times fires are caused by problems with the electrical system.
 Sometimes landlords fail to maintain their rental properties safely.
-Hotels don't take the steps they need to take to ensure the safety of guests.
+Hotels don’t take the steps they need to take to ensure the safety of guests.
 Injuries resulting from house, apartment and hotel fires can be devastating.
 Burns are just the beginning.
 Smoke inhalation can cause lifelong problems, make you more vulnerable to disease and reduce your life expectancy.
 If you were injured in a North Carolina fire that was caused by someone else’s negligence, you may be entitled to financial recovery for your losses.
-Connect with a fire attorney from the Speaks Law Firm by dialing 877-593-4233 today.
+Connect with a North Carolina premises liability attorney from the Speaks Law Firm by dialing 877-593-4233 today.

-During your confidential FREE consultation, one of our experienced North Carolina personal injury lawyers will answer your questions and tell you what compensation you may be entitled to for your medical bills, pain and suffering, and lost income.
+During your confidential free consultation, one of our experienced North Carolina personal injury lawyers will answer your questions and tell you what compensation you may be entitled to for your medical bills, pain and suffering, and lost income.